 This museum has artwork spanning over 5000 years and is the largest art museum in the United States.
 The MOMA was free admission so that’s why we went there instead.
 But the Met is where it’s at and where we’ll definitely go next time.

-Has a collection of impressionist, post-impressionist, early modern and contemporary art.
-The building was designed by Frank Lloyd Wright.
+Here you’ll find a collection of impressionist, post-impressionist, early modern and contemporary art.
+The coolest part?
+This building was designed by Frank Lloyd Wright.

 Top of the Rock Observation Deck

 The observatory you can visit at the top of Rockefeller Center.
-It’s a different viewpoint from the Empire State Building and not quite as high.
+It’s a different viewpoint from the Empire State Building but not quite as high.
+Still a cool view!

 Sit in on a show (Saturday Night Live, Jimmy Fallon, Stephen Colbert, etc)